Western Digital Upgraded to Overweight with Price Target of $186.84

 About WDC

-Western Digital Corporation is a developer, manufacturer and provider of data storage devices and solutions.
-It delivers hard disk drives (HDD) solutions for everyone from students, gamers, and home offices to enterprises and public clouds.
-The Company manufactures, markets, and sells data storage devices and solutions in the United States and in foreign countries through its sales personnel, dealers, distributors, retailers, and subsidiaries.
-Its portfolio of technology and products addresses multiple end markets: Cloud, Client, and Consumer.
-Cloud is comprised primarily of products for public or private cloud environments and end customers.
-Through the Client end market, it provides its original equipment manufacturer (OEM) and channel customers a range of hard drive solutions across personal computer, mobile, gaming, automotive, virtual reality headsets, at-home entertainment, and industrial spaces.
+Western Digital Corporation is a developer, manufacturer and provider of data storage devices and solutions on hard disk drives (HDD) technologies.
+The Company manufactures, markets, and sells data storage devices and solutions through its sales personnel, dealers, distributors, retailers, and subsidiaries.
+Its portfolio of technology and products addresses end markets: Cloud, Client, and Consumer.
+Cloud is comprised primarily of products for public or private cloud environments and enterprise customers.
+Through the Client end market, the Company provides its original equipment manufacturer (OEM) and channel customers with a broad array of high-performance HDD solutions across desktops and notebooks.
 The Consumer end market offers a range of retail and other end-user products.
+Its product portfolio includes Internal HDD, Data Center Drives, Data Center Platforms, External Drives, Portable Drives, network-attached storage (NAS) for Home and Office, and Accessories.

 About the author